Photoelectric effect: 19th century

 With regard to the Hertz effect, the researchers from the start showed the complexity of the phenomenon of photoelectric fatigue—the progressive diminution of the effect observed upon fresh metallic surfaces.
 According to Hallwachs, ozone played an important part in the phenomenon, and the emission was influenced by oxidation, humidity, and the degree of polishing of the surface.
 It was at the time unclear whether fatigue is absent in a vacuum.

 In the period from 1888 until 1891, a detailed analysis of the photoeffect was performed by Aleksandr Stoletov with results reported in six publications.
 Stoletov invented a new experimental setup which was more suitable for a quantitative analysis of the photoeffect.
 He discovered a direct proportionality between the intensity of light and the induced photoelectric current (the first law of photoeffect or Stoletov's law).
-He measured the dependence of the intensity of the photo electric current on the gas pressure, where he found the existence of an optimal gas pressure corresponding to a maximum photocurrent; this property was used for the creation of solar cells.

 Many substances besides metals discharge negative electricity under the action of ultraviolet light.
 G. C. Schmidt and O. Knoblauch compiled a list of these substances.

 In 1897, J. J. Thomson investigated ultraviolet light in Crookes tubes.
 Thomson deduced that the ejected particles, which he called corpuscles, were of the same nature as cathode rays.
 These particles later became known as the electrons.
 Thomson enclosed a metal plate (a cathode) in a vacuum tube, and exposed it to high-frequency radiation.
 It was thought that the oscillating electromagnetic fields caused the atoms' field to resonate and, after reaching a certain amplitude, caused subatomic corpuscles to be emitted, and current to be detected.
 The amount of this current varied with the intensity and color of the radiation.
 Larger radiation intensity or frequency would produce more current.

 During the years 1886–1902, Wilhelm Hallwachs and Philipp Lenard investigated the phenomenon of photoelectric emission in detail.
 Lenard observed that a current flows through an evacuated glass tube enclosing two electrodes when ultraviolet radiation falls on one of them.
 As soon as ultraviolet radiation is stopped, the current also stops.
 This initiated the concept of photoelectric emission.
 The discovery of the ionization of gases by ultraviolet light was made by Philipp Lenard in 1900.
 As the effect was produced across several centimeters of air and yielded a greater number of positive ions than negative, it was natural to interpret the phenomenon, as J. J. Thomson did, as a Hertz effect upon the particles present in the gas.